bobpeers/Alteryx_SDK_CSVAppend/README.md

 Headers will also not be added to the ouput since this tool expects a file has alreayd been created with headers if required.

+__Note that the output file name does not need to be .csv, it will work with any flat file format incluing files without a file extension (Unix, Mac type files)__

 ## Installation
 Download the yxi file and double click to install in Alteyrx.